tusen-ai/naive-ui/README.md

 ### Customizable Themes

 We provide an advanced type safe theme system that built Uses TypeScript.
 All you need is to provide a theme overrides object in JS.
-Then all the staff is done by us.
+Then all the stuffs will be done by us.

 What's more, no less/sass/css variables, no webpack loaders are required.